Achieving digital transformation in retail through the adoption of PLM tools

 Users can therefore:

-- train without affecting production data
+- practice without impacting real data

 - complete practical exercises